EliteAsian123/BannerAdditions/README.md

 # BannerAdditions
-BannerAdditions adds more banner patterns to Minecraft (1.16.4)!
+BannerAdditions adds more banner patterns to Minecraft (1.16.x)!
 Since Minecraft is dumb and all of the banner patterns are hard coded, I decided to redo some parts of the system.
 Now, you can add your own banner patterns via resource pack!
 This mod is still in beta, so I recommend you use this mod with caution.

 ## Features
 ### Overview
 - ✔ More banner patterns.
-- ✔ More than 6 patterns on a banner (now 12).
+- ✔ More than 6 patterns on a banner (now 12, but customizable).
 - ✔ Banner Pattern Items can have more than one pattern on them.
 - ✔ Shield support.
 - ✔ (Sort of) easy custom banner patterns (with datapacks and resource packs).